canonical/volumes-operator/README.md

 This charm encompasses the Kubernetes Python operator for Kubeflow Volumes (see [CharmHub](https://charmhub.io/?q=kubeflow-volumes)).

 The Kubeflow Volumes operator is a Python script that wraps the latest released version of Kubeflow Volumes, providing lifecycle management and handling events such as install, upgrade, integrate, and remove.

 ## Usage

-To install Kubeflow Volumes, run:
+First, deploy this charm along with the ingress charm:

     juju deploy kubeflow-volumes

-For more information, see https://juju.is/docs
+    juju deploy nginx-ingress-integrator ingress

+Then, relate the two in order to get ingress to kubeflow-volumes:

+    juju add-relation kubeflow-volumes ingress

+Optionally, set a custom ingress address:

+    juju config kubeflow-volumes external-hostname="myvols.juju"

+If not set, this will default to `kubeflow-volumes.juju`.

 ## Developing